en_USEnglish

 Using online styles

-In React Native, styles can be defined directly inside components using style properties.
-Styles are defined using a syntax similar to CSS inline style sheets.
+In React Native, styles can be defined directly within components using style properties.
+Styles are defined using a syntax similar to inline stylesheets in CSS.

 import React from 'react';